-The build quality is awesome, and it looks incredibly slick with its rounded bottom.
-Even so, it’s still lighter than the Go, weighing in at just 1.3lbs.
+The build quality is awesome, and it looks incredibly slick with its aluminum body.
+Even so, it’s still lighter than the Go, weighing in at just 1.23lbs. (net weight).

-The specs says a whooping 40 lbs. but we tested it and it’s in the mid 20s range, so a tad weaker than Bantam above, but not far from it.
+The specs says a reasonable 28.6 lbs.
+We tested it and can confirm it’s somewhat in the mid 20s range, so a tad weaker than Bantam above, but not far from it.
 This also means it can deliver a fairly better percussive massage than the Go.

-The percussion range is also better at 1750-3500rpm – more intensity.
-It comes with 4 speeds to cycle through as well, including the fourth, dynamic one – 1 more than the Go.
+The percussion range is also better at 1100-3000rpm – a very wide range.
+It comes with 5 speeds to cycle through as well – 2 more than the Go.

-The battery is well juiced and can last for up to 4 hours on a single charge (it’s a realistic range, less than advertised 10 hours).
+The battery is well juiced and can last for up to 4-6 hours on a single charge (it’s a realistic range, less than advertised 10 hours).
 It is USB-C compatible, which means more convenience.
-It has 4 different attachments and comes with a charging dock and a carrying case.
+It has 5 different attachments and comes with a charging dock and a carrying case.

 We chose to do this Hypervolt Go review to show you how Hyperice’s mini massage gun performs.